Finding better ways to provide the materials the world needs

 Rio Tinto shareholders are able to receive Annual reports, Notices of meetings and other company mail-outs online via email.
 If you wish to receive these communications via email, you can elect to do so at investorcentre.com/rio.

-If you receive more than one copy of company information, it is because Computershare is holding two or more accounts for you on the share register.
+If you receive more than one copy of company information, it is because Computershare is holding 2 or more accounts for you on the share register.
 If you would like to have the accounts combined into one, you should contact Computershare for a form to request consolidation of your holdings.
 You can download a “Request to consolidate holdings” form from Computershare's website.
 There is no charge for doing this.

 If you wish to consolidate separate Issuer Sponsored and CHESS holdings, you should contact your broker and they will explain what has to be done.